Ansh-Kataria/Pong-/README.md

 # Pong-
-Pong Game
-A simple game built with python.
+A simple 2D game built with python.
 For GUI I used Turtle which is a python library.